Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 One of the main differences between BAT and fiat currency advertising models is that the Brave browser is specifically designed to facilitate higher-quality advertising.
 This translates to more compelling ad content for users, who are more likely to watch.

-For advertisers, it means better returns on investment through higher audience retention, more accurate tailoring of content to interest and more effective tracking of audience engagement.
-These measurements are facilitated through:
+For advertisers, it means better returns on investment through higher audience retention, more accurate tailoring of content to a reader’s interest and more effective tracking of audience engagement.
+These measurements are facilitated through the following:

 - Machine learning algorithms that track user interests and show matching ads.